davisdre/azure-blog/_posts/2023-12-5-Attended_the_2023_indiana_public_sector_cybersecurity_summit.markdown

 # Keynote Address - "Keep Your Head Out of the Cyber Sand"

-Bryce Austin, CEO of TCE Strategy, delivered a thought-provoking keynote emphasizing the importance of processes and procedures in cybersecurity, sometimes outweighing the reliance on tools.
-His warning about the lax attitude towards security, particularly in relation to children's toys, highlighted the pervasive nature of cyber threats.
-Bryce also touched upon the vulnerabilities of geo-location.
+Bryce Austin, CEO of TCE Strategy, delivered a captivating keynote highlighting the power of processes and procedures over relying solely on tools.
+Drawing inspiration from the USS Missouri battleship, he illustrated the importance of distinguishing between "Black Phones" for internal communication and "Red Phones" for external connections, emphasizing their critical roles.
+Expressing concern, he stated, "We have a problem with security, and we are not taking it seriously," urging a shift in mindset.
+Recommending his book, "Secure Enough?: 20 Questions on Cybersecurity for Business Owners and Executives".
+Rigorous response strategies were encouraged, using the analogy of a squirrel versus a porcupine for a robust security posture.
+Additionally, Austin shed light on the limitations of geo-location as not being fully security-proof.
+His engaging keynote left attendees with valuable insights and a call to take security seriously in both personal and professional contexts.
 ![](/assets/2023-12-15/keynote.jpg)

 # AI + ML in Cyber Defense Panel